 Nearly three years ago, we decided to become an Approved Training Centre (ATC) for delivering MAPA®, enabling us to share our practise and training through our outreach work with mainstream schools.
 The training has been well received and is something we will continue to support colleagues with as part of our drive to improve inclusive practice .

-Additionally, this year we decided to train our Instructors in the advanced MAPA® course, due to the occasional high risk situations we experience.
+Additionally, this year we decided to train our instructors in the Advanced MAPA® course, due to the occasional high risk situation we experience.
 We are in the process of hand selecting a few staff to be trained in the advanced techniques which I am sure will help us further ensure the safety and welfare of all.